LuKuangChen/B-expr/README.md

 I also should mentioned that one benefit of having an intermediate format is to define a domain on which macros work on.

+## Constraints

+I want to be able to use indentation to group things.

+I want to have different kinds of parenthesis.

+I want to support a good portion of the grammar rules of indentation-based language (notably Python)

 ## The design

 ```